 We are river and training professionals collaboratively inspiring and supporting organizations to eliminate workplace discrimination and harassment through policy assessment, training and organizational change.
 Our name A-DASH (Anti-Discrimination and Sexual Harassment) reflects the group’s focus on a behavior and culture commonly accepted and tolerated in many organizations.
 This focus does not diminish the importance of the larger or other equity issues, but instead seeks to create a fine point on this area as part of a portfolio of tools and methods available to organization leaders.

-The A-DASH Collaborative know rivers, for we work on them for those who work on them.
+The A-DASH Collaborative know rivers through our diverse experience working on and for rivers.
 We are educators, trainers, business owners and non-profit leaders.